 If you are tired of coping in unhealthy ways and are ready to return to being the author of your own life, then Sunshine Coast Health Centre might be the right fit for you.
-At the centre clients have a chance to work with a couple of staff members who can see if hypnotherapy might be right for you.
+At the centre, clients have a chance to work with a team of staff members who can see if hypnotherapy might be right for them.

-Tatiana Tsarouk is one of the PhD level clinicians as SCHC who is capable of providing hypnotherapy for clients in treatment in their one on one sessions during their recovery stay.
+Tatiana Tsarouk is one of the Ph.D. level clinicians at SCHC who is capable of providing hypnotherapy for clients in treatment in their one on one sessions during their recovery stay.

-Quyn Le Erichsen is one of the other MA level clinicians who has recently completed training in hypnotherapy.
-Hypnotherapy is just one of the many tools in her therapeutic toolbox that she offers to a client to help meet their recovery goals.
+Vednidhi Teeruthroy is a Registered Psychotherapist, Registered Clinical Counsellor, and a Certified Hypnotherapist.
+Hypnotherapy is just one of the many tools in his therapeutic toolbox that he offers to clients to help meet their recovery goals.

-We advise you to check the following before you pick a counselor or delve deep into therapy:
+We advise you to check the following before you pick a counsellor or delve deep into therapy:

 - Has your preferred credentials (for benefits and/personal preferences)

 - Check the Assn. of Registered Clinical Hypnotherapists or the CACHE Canada to make sure your provider has completed the necessary training and is a member in good standing.
 Most credentials have corresponding associations or colleges that help keep them accountable to you and their practice.

 - You will typically have a few sessions beforehand to make sure the professional is someone you connect with and can get you through your healing.
 A reputable provider will not start hypnosis with you until they know exactly what your goals are and they feel you’re capable of dealing with your trauma(s).

 - Make sure you are ready to do the work of healing.
 Most people need multiple treatments using hypnotherapy and may continue to need additional therapeutic supports afterward.